 Mayor Breed Proclaims “New Era” for Downtown San Francisco with Tax Reforms and Cultural Focus

-San Francisco Mayor London Breed declared in her annual state of the city speech on Tuesday that the city’s downtown will not return to its pre-pandemic state.
-However, she reassured the public that this change will not hinder the overall economic recovery.
+San Francisco Mayor London Breed declared in her annual State of the City speech on Tuesday that the city’s downtown will not return to its pre-pandemic state.
+However, she reassured the public that this change would not hinder the overall economic recovery.

 “Empty office buildings have led to predictions of economic doom and claims of the death of downtown,” said Breed.
 “But that’s okay.”